 At this time of year, vacationers flock to the beach away from the stifling city’s scorching heat.
-At their hard-earned vacation in a hotel room nearby, they may let out a sigh of relief from waking up late in bed, adjusting the temperature of an air conditioner, retrieving a cold beverage from the fridge, and then drinking it seated on a chair.
+At their hard-earned vacation in a hotel room nearby, they may let out a sigh of relief at being able to sleep in, adjust the temperature of an air conditioner, retrieve a cold beverage from the fridge, and then drink it seated on a chair.
 Taking in the cool air of the room, one cannot help but feel blessed.

 Recycling Reaches the Dining Table

 The smell of baby back ribs and sausages rises from outdoor grills in the backyard of a home.
 It is the scent of summer barbeque party in a family home with some invited guests and neighbors enjoying the wait to feast.
 The man of the house thoroughly cooks the meat and veggies on the grill.
 On the outdoor dining table, there are plenty of canned food servings such as corn, green peas, baked beans, and even fruit to serve along with the grilled foods.
 As soon as the grilled meat and skewers are ready, the adults at the table open bottles of beer to celebrate the holiday season.